Salvia sordida

 Salvia sordida is a rare perennial shrub endemic to a very small area in Colombia, along an old road from Bogota to La Caro, growing at 2600 m elevation in scrub next to streams.

 The plant reaches up to 2 m tall, with the entire plant whitish-green in color.
 The ovate leaves are small—4 to 6 cm long and 2 to 3.5 cm wide—and grey tomentose underneath.
 The inflorescence has short, dense, terminal racemes, with a 16 mm purple corolla.
 Flowers also grow in the axils of the upper leaves.
-It is the most threatened of all Colombia species in the family Labiatae.
+It is the most threatened of all Colombia species in the family Labiatae deemed as Critically Endangered by the National University of Colombia.